 There are also outside work opportunities in Fort Wayne for students who need to earn part of their expenses while in training.
 Some part time work is available through the college placement service.
 Ability, initiative, and dependability are qualifications needed for remunerative positions.

+Obviously a student who must devote considerable time to secular work cannot carry a full load and must therefore extend his course over more than the regular time.
 The maximum amount of secular work, including that done in the college, permitted to students who carry a full study load, whether boarding or non-boarding students, is 25 hours per week.
 The maximum may be less for students whose studies demand more time.
-Regular employment during the study hours of the daily schedule is to be cleared first with the Dean of Students.
+Any exceptions to this maximum must be cleared first with the Dean of Students.

-For girls who are unable to live in the dormitory, homes are available in the community where they may work in exchange for room and board.
+For girls who find it necessary to work for most if not all of their expenses, homes are available in the community where they may work in exchange for room and board.
 Girls given homes are asked to come the day before registration in order to receive their assignments.

-In order to reserve a home, a fee of \$10.00 is charged, on the same conditions that a room reservation is paid.
+In order to reserve a home, a fee of \$10.00 is charged on the same conditions that a room reservation is paid.